jheske/orchid-sunroom-readme/README.md

 <a href="https://www.linkedin.com/pub/jill-heske/13/836/635">
                 <img src="https://static.licdn.com/scds/common/u/img/webpromo/btn_viewmy_160x33.png" width="160" height="33" border="0" alt="View Jill Heske's profile on LinkedIn"></a>

-This repository contains information about **OrchidSunroom**, an Android Material design app I am currently designing and implementing in Kotlin to help professional and amateur Orchid growers and enthusiasts catalog and manage their collections.
+This repository contains information about **Orchid Sunroom**, an app I am currently designing and implementing in FLUTTER to help professional and amateur Orchid growers and enthusiasts catalog and manage their collections.
+This app is currently targetted to run on both iOS and ANDROID devices.
+Future plans include Desktop and Web versions.

 # About Orchid Sunroom